gasp-xyz/mangata-node/README.md

 ./scripts/build-image.sh
 ```

-of you can use already compiled build atributes generated in previous step
+or you can use already compiled build atributes generated in previous step

 ```
 SKIP_BUILD=1 BUILD_DIR=./docker-cargo/release ./scripts/build-image.sh